All Products

 AS

-Before creating a materialized view with fast refresh, enable binary logging for the cluster and base tables:
+Before you create a materialized view that uses fast refresh, you must enable the binary logging feature for the cluster and base tables.

 SET ADB_CONFIG BINLOG_ENABLE=true;